+The city of Valencia is aware of the potential impact that climate change presents for the different sectors at the local level.
 The municipal government structure [29] includes an Area of Urban Ecology, Climate Emergency and Energy Transition.
-Within this area, especially relevant to the ARCH project are the Departments of Climate Energy and Energy Transition, as well as the Department of Protected Areas Conservation and Devesa-Albufera.
+Within this area, especially relevant to the ARCH project are the Departments of Climate Emergency and Energy Transition, as well as the Department of Protected Areas Conservation and Devesa-Albufera.
 There is also a Department of Agriculture, Sustainable Food and Huerta, within the Innovative Development of Economic Sector and Labour Area.